elTigre9/cordova-plugin-beaconing/README.md

 You can enter your beacon information in the form of an array, but it must be turned into a string in the parameter (see example below).
 The Ranging listener/delegate returns an array with beacon information (UUID, Proximity value, Major, Minor, RSSI).
 The monitoring listener/delegate returns the beacon name (upon entering or exiting the beacon region)

 ## Example in Ionic:
+* Make sure you're importing the plugin into your app.module.ts file, then add it in your providers array!
 ```
 import { Beaconing } from '@ionic-native/beaconing/ngx';